Virtual boyfriends a match for China's single women

 As their economic situation improves, fewer women are choosing to get married.

-Once their basic needs are guaranteed, more women are looking to satisfy their need for "emotional and self-fulfilment", says Ms Lake.
+Once their basic needs are guaranteed, more women are looking to satisfy their need for "emotional and self-fulfilment", said Ms Lake.

-Although they are materially better off, the lives of many young urban women are "isolating", says Dr Tan.
+However, Dr Tan said that although many young urban women are materially better off, their lives are "isolating".

 Most have spent their teenage years studying for the country's rigorous university entrance exams, at the cost of developing relationships outside of school.

-Buying virtual boyfriends "is their chance to experiment with love and relationships", he says.
+Buying virtual boyfriends "is their chance to experiment with love and relationships", he said.

 For Robin and Lisa, virtual companions are appealing because the relationship was convenient.